Chad Johnson makes 33 saves, Blues beat Sharks 4-0

 Johnson started just his third game of the season, but his second straight.
 He improved to 2-2-0 with his first shutout since November 2016 with the Calgary Flames.

+"We've kind of been leaving our goalies out to dry," Pietrangelo said.
+"They'll make the first save.
+It's our job to take care of the second ones.
+We're doing a great job right now taking care of them."

 Pietrangelo roofed a shot past goalie Aaron Dell with both teams down a man to open the scoring in the first period.
-Dell stopped 27 shots.
+Dell allowed four goals on 31 shots to fall to 1-2-2.

+"It's been horrible," Sharks center Logan Couture said about the team's defense.
+"It's not just the d-men, it's forwards.
+It's not good.
+It's not good enough in American League level.
+It's ugly right now."

 San Jose lost its second consecutive game and was shutout for the second time this season.